marcobrkic/marcobrkic/README.md

 👯 I am currently looking for an **Internship** or a job as a **Junior Webdeveloper**.

-I’m currently working and improving on my Javascript-, JSReact-, and Backend Skills.
+I’m currently working and improving my Javascript-, JSReact-, and Backend Skills.